 We first explain how Theorem \ref{thm:main_result} follows from Theorem \ref{thm:main_switch_hinge}.
 The induced approximate sampler from Theorem \ref{thm:main_switch_hinge} can be turned into an approximate counter for $|\Gmul|$ by standard techniques (Section \ref{app:sm_to_cm}).
 Furthermore, this approximate counter can then be turned into an approximate counter for $|\Gul|$ by means of a simple reduction (Section \ref{app:cm_to_c}).
 In turn, the approximate counter for $|\Gul|$ can be transformed into an approximate sampler from $\Gul$, again by a standard technique (Section \ref{app:c_to_s}).

 A subtle point is that it is not known whether the problem of sampling and counting from $\Gul$, or $\Gmul$, is \emph{self-reducible} \cite{JerrumVV86}.
-This follows rouhgly from the fact that it is not known whether the problem of sampling/counting from $\Gd$ is self-reducible in general.
-However, if one restricts to degree intervals $[\bm{\ell},\bm{u}]$ for which both an FPRAS and FPUAS for $\Gd$ is known for every $\bm{\ell} \leq \bm{d} \leq \bm{u}$, like the set of P-stable degree sequences \cite{Jerrum1990}, then standard reduction techniques for self-reducible problems can still be used.
+This follows roughly from the fact that it is not known whether the problem of sampling/counting from $\Gd$ is self-reducible in general.
+However, if one restricts to degree intervals $[\bm{\ell},\bm{u}]$ for which both an FPRAS and FPAUS for $\Gd$ is known for every $\bm{\ell} \leq \bm{d} \leq \bm{u}$, like the set of P-stable degree sequences \cite{Jerrum1990}, then standard reduction techniques for self-reducible problems can still be applied.

 To give a more concrete intuition, in the reduction of Section \ref{app:sm_to_cm} the problem is that one needs to be able to compute the final factor in the telescoping product \eqref{eq:telescope} efficiently, which we do not know how to do for an arbitrary degree sequence $u$ (although we do know it for $P$-stable degree sequences by the results of Jerrum and Sinclair \cite{Jerrum1990}).